 I’m a cat.
-I’m 8 years old and have lived with Justin nearly all my life.
+I’m 9 years old and have lived with Justin nearly all my life.
 I’m named after Dave Lister of Red Dwarf.
 Like my namesake, I’m a complete smeghead.
 My favorite activities are being underfoot, in your way, and especially wrapping my tether all around the tires of the van so Justin has to untangle me.
-Follow me on Twitter to see for yourself.
+Follow me on Instagram to see for yourself.

 I was always an indoor cat until I moved into a van.
 Now, my human is letting me go exploring outside, though on a tether to make sure I don’t go too far.
-(I love tangling it up around everything to make their lives difficult.)
+(I love tangling it up around everything to make his life difficult.
+It gets me attention, and attention’s my favorite.)
 I always liked looking out the window before, and except for what we call “The F/A-18 Incident,” I love going outside and being part of the view.
-Chasing squirrels is fun, too.
+Chasing squirrels, chipmunks, and lizards is fun, too.

 I am a 2004 Ford E250 extended van.
 I was originally converted into a wheelchair van and worked for a transportation service in Rhode Island for most of my life.
 When I retired I thought I’d be taking it easy, but no, I was turned into a home on wheels.
 I still work hard in my retirement, but I’m glad to be away from those lousy New England drivers, and especially the salty roads that eat my body!

 Unfortunately, the damage was already done, and I became too rusty to continue.
 Like so many New Englanders, I have retired to Florida.